Dexmedetomidine: History

-Dexmedetomidine was approved in 1999 by the US Food and Drug Administration (FDA) as a short-term sedative and analgesic (<24 hours) for critically ill or injured people on mechanical ventilation in the intensive care unit (ICU).
+Dexmedetomidine was developed by Orion Pharma and is marketed under the names dexdor and Precedex; in 1999 the US Food and Drug Administration (FDA) approved it as a short-term sedative and analgesic (<24 hours) for critically ill or injured people on mechanical ventilation in the intensive care unit.
 The rationale for its short-term use was due to concerns over withdrawal side effects such as rebound high blood pressure.
 These effects have not been consistently observed in research studies, however.

 Veterinary use

-Dexmedetomidine, under the trade name Dexdomitor (Orion Corporation), was approved in the European Union in for use in cats and dogs in 2002, for sedation and induction of general anesthesia.
+Dexmedetomidine, under the brand name Dexdomitor (Orion Corporation), was approved in the European Union for use in cats and dogs in 2002, for sedation and induction of general anesthesia.
 The FDA approved dexmedetomidine for use in dogs in 2006 and cats in 2007.
+Dexmedetomidine has supplanted xylazine as a sedative for cats and dogs in several countries.
+Dexmedetomidine is used off-label in horses.

-In 2015, the European Medicines Agency and the FDA approved an oromucosal gel form of dexmedetomidine marketed as Sileo (Zoetis) for use in dogs for relief of noise aversion.
+In 2015, the European Medicines Agency and the FDA approved an oromucosal gel form of dexmedetomidine marketed as Sileo by pharmaceutical company Zoetis for use in dogs for relief of noise aversion.

+A study of dogs anaesthetised with isoflurane found that a constant rate infusion of dexmedetomidine improved ventilation, oxygenation, and respiration.